The group of 10 men from Algeria and Morocco was chain pushed-back from Slovenia to Croatia, then from Croatia to Bosnia.

 After a few hours of driving, at nightfall, the van stopped.

 “It was dark, and they asked us to go out from the van two by two.”

 Each time, when two people got off, the doors were closed behind them.
 The others inside the van could hear the voices and screams of their friends being beaten several times by the officers.
-This procedure remained the same, two were taken out of the van and three officers were waiting outside to beat them up with batons.
+This procedure remained the same, two were taken out of the van and three officers were waiting outside to beat them up with batons as the respondent asserted.
 The individuals couldn’t see the officer’s faces as they were wearing masks.